 Yet the work slowly chipped away at Morrison’s sense of self.

-Morrison describes her take away message from this talk at the kitchen table:
+Morrison describes the take-away message from this talk at the kitchen table:

 - Whatever the work is, do it well—not for the boss but for yourself.